Yukon Political Information

 In its 2014 Yukon Investment Attraction Strategy: Yukon Mining Industry report, the government noted that Yukon has been seeking foreign direct investment (FDI) from Asian investors since 2004.
 It identified China as a priority market for obtaining FDI moving forward, with South Korea, Japan and Singapore as high potential markets.
 The Tourism Yukon: Marketing Plan 2015-2016 report identified Japan as a secondary target market, China as an emerging one, and South Korea as one to monitor.

-Yukon has one sister city relationship with a city in Asia: Ushiku, Japan.
-Yukon’s oldest sister city agreement, with Echuca, Australia, was terminated after the latter was absorbed into a larger district.
+Yukon (Whitehorse) has one sister city relationship with Ushiku in Japan.
+Yukon’s oldest sister city agreement with Echuca, Australia was terminated after the latter was absorbed into a larger district.
 In 2012, Yukon also signed a sister province agreement with Shaanxi, China, which commits to closer cooperation on economy, tourism, mining and education, in addition to other sectors.

 Did You Know...